 A detailed review of the revenue and cost structure, including the resumption of hospital operations under the conditions of a gradual elimination of the pandemic, are issues that can be taken into account in further studies related to the impact of coronavirus on the financial and assets situation of hospitals in Poland.
-The accuTHE IMPACT OF THE COVID-19 PANDEMIC ON THE FINANCIAL PERFORMANCE ...

-rate estimate of the financial consequences of the entry into force of the proposal of the Ministry of Health from the end of September 2022 also requires a thorough investigation.
+The accurate estimate of the financial consequences of the entry into force of the proposal of the Ministry of Health from the end of September 2022 also requires a thorough investigation.